BorderTech/java-common/README.md

 </project>
 ```

-It runs quality assurance checks on your java code using tools such as checkstyle, pmd, spotbugs.
+It runs quality assurance checks on your java code using tools such as checkstyle, pmd and spotbugs.

 By default qa checks do not run, you must enable them on a per-module basis or parent pom like so: